-Charming, friendly and unforgettable - Placencia in Belize is my top travel spot of 2021
+Charming, friendly and unforgettable - Placencia, Belize is my top travel spot of 2021

+Planning a holiday?
 The scenery is what attracts most people to Belize.
 Miles of stunning coastline with a barrier reef system famed for its diving spots, coupled with lush rainforest inland with Mayan ruins and incredible wildlife.
-But the people there are what keeps visitors returning again and again, shunning its larger neighbours in Central America and spending time in Placencia is one of the best places to find them.
+But the people there are what keeps visitors returning again and again, shunning its larger neighbours in Central America.
+And spending time in Placencia is one of the best places to find them!
+I spent 2 months living in Placencia in early 2021 and in this blog post, I detail everything you need to know before heading there yourself.

 Where is Placencia?

-A small town on the tip of a peninsula that dangles off the mainland of Belize, Placencia was my home for several months as a digital nomad and is a glorious little slice of Central America that should now add to the top of your travel wish list.
+Placencia is a small town on the tip of a peninsula that dangles off from mainland Belize.
+It was my home for several months as a digital nomad and is a glorious little slice of Central America that you should add to the top of your travel wish list.

-It is a narrow strip of land bordered on one side by a lagoon and the sparkling Caribbean Sea on the other, and it’s populated by the wonderfully warm Belizean people plus a few ex-pats and a thriving tourism industry that thankfully does not dilute its charm.
+Placencia in Belize is a narrow strip of land just under 20 miles long and half a mile wide, bordered on one side by a lagoon and the sparkling Caribbean Sea on the other.
+It’s populated by the wonderfully warm Belizean people plus a few ex-pats and a thriving tourism industry that thankfully does not dilute its charm.
 Placencia offers the best of both worlds to travellers with the sea in front, and jungle and Maya Mountains behind you all ripe to be explored.

 Placencia’s lagoon is serene and still, where you’ll only be disturbed by the occasional splash of a dolphin or manatees popping up for air whilst they feed on the seagrass beneath the surface.
-The beachside, with its white sand and horizon dotted with islands, is where the action is, yet it’s just a gentle buzz, the crowds haven’t yet descended, and it still feels undiscovered and special.
+The beachside, with its white sand and horizon dotted with islands, is where the action is with hotels and resorts, yet it’s just a gentle buzz.
+The town itself is at the tip of the peninsula.
+Whilst there are tourists, it still feels relatively undiscovered and special.

-To get there it’s a 3-hour drive south from Belize City or you can catch a shuttle flight on a small plane directly to the quaint local airport.
-The drive will take you down the scenic roads of the Hummingbird Highway, whilst the flight will show you vast expanses of jungle, lagoons and the turquoise blue of the sea.
-With 15 passengers, the flight is an experience in itself where the pilots will chat away and have been known to invite a lucky few to sit up front and ride shotgun.
+Placencia is a 3-hour drive south from Belize City or you can catch a shuttle flight on a small plane directly to the quaint local airport that is in Placencia itself.
+The drive will take you down the scenic roads of the Hummingbird Highway, whilst the flight will show you vast expanses of jungle, lagoons and the turquoise blue of the sea from above.
+With 15 passengers on each plane, the flight is an experience in itself where the pilots will chat away and have been known to invite a lucky few to sit up front and ride shotgun.
 By the time you disembark, you feel as though you are already at home.

 The single road that runs down the peninsula is home to several hotels, bars, restaurants and guesthouses, a tiny bowling alley and a crazy golf course.
 Everyone knows everyone, with the local bus driver often doubling up a postman and delivering packages between stops.
 The beautiful hotels blend with private homes and at the very end, you’ll find Placencia town.